-A big question in the medical community surrounding menopause is its impact on mental health.
+A big question in the patient community surrounding menopause is its impact on mental health.
 Does menopause actually cause depression, or is it merely a side effect of mood shifts?
 The American College of Obstetricians and Gynecologists reports that mood changes are very real for those experiencing menopause or perimenopause.
-Perimenopause is the stage in… Continue reading Menopause and Depression
+Perimenopause is the stage in… Continue reading Does Menopause Actually Cause Depression?

 What to Do on Bad Depression Days

 If you are struggling with a mental health condition, some days will prove more manageable than others.
 When living with depression specifically, you may find that on your worst days you are hopeless, exhausted, or even immobile.
-Finding motivation for everyday tasks like taking a shower or getting out of bed may feel impossible.
-If… Continue reading What to Do on Bad Depression Days
+Some days, finding motivation for everyday tasks like taking a shower or getting out of bed may feel… Continue reading What to Do on Bad Depression Days

 Multiple Sclerosis (MS) and Fatigue